Malaysia

 Fire

 On our first morning in Kuching (first morning in Borneo, in fact) we saw the headlines of a local newspaper saying that a fire during the night had destroyed 7 shops.
-A couple of hours later, we followed the smoke column to a row of shops on the river, just beyond the area we'd walked the night before.
-A fire truck blocked most of the road, but that didn't stop onlookers from standing close, checking out the action.
-Already 10 hours since it began, the firemen were still hosing down the smouldering remains, dodging the onlookers (or shopkeepers?) who were picking through the rubble.
+A couple of hours later, we followed the smoke column to a row of shops on the river, just beyond the area we’d walked… Continue reading Fire

 Watching Movies